knative/docs/docs/serving/autoscaling/scale-bounds.md

 ## Initial scale

 This value controls the initial target scale of a revision after creation.
+If lower bound is set and is greater than the initial scale, the initial scale will be ignored.

 * **Global key:** `initial-scale` in combination with `allow-zero-initial-scale`
 * **Per-revision annotation key:** `autoscaling.knative.dev/initialScale`